 The Manhattan Project: in brief, the codename given to the project that would ultimately produce the first atomic bomb.
 Not to be confused with:

-the primary cook in the household, (we now share cooking duties fairly equally), claims that the kitchen is the center of his power.
+Michael, , (we now share cooking duties fairly equally), claims that the kitchen is the center of his power.
 He’s a PhD with mad knife skills and an affinity towards red cabbage slaw, Pacific cod, and a well-brined pork chop.
+He doesn’t write as much here these days as he used to, but you’ll see those knife skills on display in the occasional IG story.

-Elizabeth, the grocery store geek, is always on the hunt for the next big culinary project and/or something delicious to make on the weekends together.
-The 11-year old in her cannot believe that
+Elizabeth, the grocery store geek, is always on the hunt for the next big culinary project and/or something delicious to make, and can often be found parsing through her cookbook collection on weekend mornings to figure out what they’ll make that weekend while they watch reruns of Top Chef.